salelkafrawy/salelkafrawy.github.io/_posts/2021-11-23-milestone-2-feat-eng-2.md

 {% endcomment %}

-The saved dataframe with the above features of the game id=2017021065 (Winnipeg vs Washington game on March 12, 2018) is stored in [this comet.ml experiment](https://www.comet.ml/tim-k-lee/ift6758-hockey/1044dea36bb240f785c459c045f91b50) under the saved artifacts.
+The saved data frame with the above features of the game id=2017021065 (Winnipeg vs Washington game on March 12, 2018) was stored in [this comet.ml experiment](https://www.comet.ml/tim-k-lee/ift6758-hockey/1044dea36bb240f785c459c045f91b50) in the dataframes folder under Assets & Artifacts.